JuliaGL/ModernGL.jl/README.md

 ENV["MODERNGL_DEBUGGING"] = "false"; Pkg.build("ModernGL")
 ```

+OpenGL constants are wrapped as enums, which allows you to print the name of a constant like this:
+GLENUM(x::GLenum).name
+This works pretty well, but keep in mind some constants actually have the same value, and only one name will be stored for each value.
+This leads to counterintuitive behavior in some cases, such as `GLENUM(GL_SYNC_FLUSH_COMMANDS_BIT).name == :GL_TRUE`.
+The behavior of GLENUM is manually overridden to return specific names for important constants, like `GL_TRUE` for 1 and `GL_FALSE` for 0.
+You can force other names using the macro `ModernGL.@custom_glenum [value] [name]`.

 ### Installation notes
 There are no dependencies, besides the graphic driver.
 If you have any problems, you should consider updating the driver first.